Dynamic reconfiguration of human brain networks during learning: Supplementary Results

 \subsection{Degeneracies of $Q$}

-As discussed earlier in the Methods section, we focused in this investigation on the mean properties of ensembles of partitions rather than detailed properties of individual partitions.
-Our approach was motivated by recent work indicating that the optimization of modularity and quality functions is hampered by the complicated shape of the optimization landscape, which includes a large number of partitions with near-optimum values \cite{Good2010}.
-To quantify and address this degeneracy of $Q_{\pm}$ and $Q_{l}$, we now provide supplementary results on the mean, standard deviation, and maximum values of $Q_{\pm}$ and $Q_{l}$ over the $100$ samples of the plateau computed for all real networks in both the static and dynamic frameworks.
+As discussed earlier in the Methods section, we focused in this investigation on the mean properties of ensembles of partitions rather than on detailed properties of individual partitions.
+Our approach was motivated by recent work indicating that the optimization of modularity and similar quality functions is hampered by the complicated shape of the optimization landscape, which includes a large number of partitions with near-optimum values that collectively form a high modularity plateau \cite{Good2010}.
+To quantify and address this degeneracy of $Q_{\pm}$ and $Q_{ml}$, we now provide supplementary results on the mean, standard deviation, and maximum values of $Q_{\pm}$ and $Q_{ml}$ over the $100$ samples of the plateau computed for all real networks in both the static and dynamic frameworks.

-The mean number of modules in a given partition in the static framework was $\bar{n}=3.08$ for the entire experiment, $\bar{n}=3.07$ for individual experimental sessions, and $\bar{n}=3.55$ for the small intra-session time windows.
-The mean number of modules in a given partition in the multilayer framework was $\bar{n}=6$.
-We have therefore chosen to sample the quality functions $Q_{\pm}$ and $Q_{l}$ a total of $100$ times (which is more than $2^{\bar{n}-1}$ in each case, and therefore adequately samples the degenerate near-optimum values of $Q_{\pm}$ and $Q_{l}$ \cite{Good2010}).
-In order to characterize the distribution of solutions found in these $100$ samplings, we have computed the mean, standard deviation, and maximum of $Q_{\pm}$ (static cases) and $Q_{l}$ (dynamic case); see Figure S\ref{Fig2}.
-We found that the values of $Q_{\pm}$ and $Q_{l}$ are tightly distributed, and that the maximum value of $Q_{\pm}$ or $Q_{l}$ is between $0$ and $3$ standard deviations higher than the mean.
-While we remain cautious because we have not explored all possible computational heuristics, we are nevertheless encouraged by these results that the mean values of $Q_{\pm}$ and $Q_{l}$ that we have reported are representative of the true maximization of the two quality functions.
+The mean number of modules in a given partition in the static framework was $\bar{n} \approx 3.08$ for the entire experiment, $\bar{n} \approx 3.07$ for individual experimental sessions, and $\bar{n} \approx 3.55$ for the small intra-session time windows.
+The mean number of modules in a given partition in the multilayer framework was $\bar{n} \approx 6.00$.
+We have therefore chosen to sample the quality functions $Q_{\pm}$ and $Q_{ml}$ a total of $100$ times (which is more than $2^{\bar{n}-1}$ in each case, and therefore adequately samples the degenerate near-optimum values of $Q_{\pm}$ and $Q_{ml}$ \cite{Good2010}).
+In order to characterize the distribution of solutions found in these $100$ samplings, we have computed the mean, standard deviation, and maximum of $Q_{\pm}$ (static cases) and $Q_{ml}$ (dynamic cases); see Figure S\ref{Fig2}.
+We found that the values of $Q_{\pm}$ and $Q_{ml}$ are tightly distributed, and that the maximum values of $Q_{\pm}$ or $Q_{ml}$ are between $0$ and $3$ standard deviations higher than the mean.
+Although we remain cautious because we have not explored all possible computational heuristics, we are nevertheless encouraged by these results that the mean values of $Q_{\pm}$ and $Q_{ml}$ that we have reported are representative of the true maximization of the two quality functions.

 \paragraph{Reproducibility}